Samsung/ONE-vscode/docs/HowToUse.md

 # How to use?

-Let's compile an example by using ONE-vscode
+Let's compile an example by using ONE-vscode.

 ## Install toolchains